 Known as the world’s largest retailer, Amazon took the world by storm and offers various services that make consumers’ lives easier.
-For authors, Amazon’s print-on-demand (POD) is a great option, especially if you are unsure how many copies your book will sell.
+For authors, Amazon’s KDP print on demand (POD) is a great option, especially if you are unsure how many copies your book will sell.

-Amazon print on demand allows authors the power of selling their books without the issue of keeping inventory or purchasing boxes of copies and wondering if they will sell.
+Amazon KDP print on demand allows authors the power of selling their books without the issue of keeping inventory or purchasing boxes of copies and wondering if they will sell.
 However, it’s essential to talk about the details surrounding POD so you can decide for yourself if it’s a viable option.

 Every author’s needs and goals are different, and your needs directly impact what type of writing journey you take.
 In this article, we talk about Amazon’s print on demand service and what it can offer self-published authors.

 Maybe you have already written your book and need copies as soon as possible.
 Perhaps you are a planner and haven’t written your first sentence.
 Either way, this article can help equip you to make the right choices for your specific situation.